olegmikadze/study_resources/README.md

 # study_resources
-My personal list of studying resources that I've been using
+My personal list of studying resources that I use

 ## System Design